dhruvattrey/-AccuKnox-user-management-tests/README.md

-# AccuKnox QA Trainee Assignment
+# Orange hrm testing

 ## Overview

-This repository contains solutions for both problem statements of the QA Trainee assessment.
+This repository contains solutions for both problem statements of the Orange hrm testing.

 ---

-# Problem Statement 1: User Management (Manual + Automation)
+ User Management (Manual + Automation)

 # What is covered